Anas-MG/Robot-IOT-Projects/README.md

 ![Screenshot (242)](https://user-images.githubusercontent.com/49666154/127552022-a7a383e0-55fc-42e8-9fbe-d1256fb86eae.png)

 ## Robot Control System
-#### My Approach in this project is creating a simple reliable system that controls the arm and base values online
+#### Simple reliable system that controls the arm and base values
-#### The system should post values of the Robot arm & base to the sql database, and get them by seperate PHP pages
+#### The system posts values of the Robot arm & base to the sql database, and get them by seperate PHP pages
 #### This due to that we'll need these pages so we can handle it's values by python and post to ROS
 ![Robot_controller_webpage](https://user-images.githubusercontent.com/49666154/127557885-d089d4a4-448c-41ed-8329-fefa70007bbb.png)
 - ##### This is built using HTML, CSS, JS, JQUERY with PHP, SQL database
 > ##### **Folder: robot_control_system**